 - "S.D.S." = Somebody Do Something.

-- Grand Finale: A tragic Double Subversion: Max stated that he thought the song "Grand Finale" off of Faces would be the last song of his last release.
-It isn't; that dubious honor, barring any posthumous songs, belongs to "So It Goes..." from Swimming.
+- Grand Finale: A tragic Double Subversion; Mac stated that he thought the song "Grand Finale" off of Faces would be the last song of his last release.
+It isn't; discounting Circles, that title belongs to "So It Goes" from Swimming.

 - Heterosexual Life-Partners: With Wiz Khalifa.